The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Properties of MBHs and host galaxies

 \section{Properties of MBHs and host galaxies}

-Based on the analysis presented in the previous sections, we focus here on binaries with chirp mass $>10^{8.35} \msun$ and $0.05<z<1.2$ as the dominant component of the background (Section~\ref{Props_contr_MBHBs}) and the selected individual CW candidates in population modeling for circular binaries (Section~\ref{ind_res_sources}) as representative of the population.
+Based on the analysis presented in the previous sections, here we focus on binaries with chirp mass $>10^{8.35} \msun$ and $0.05<z<1.2$ as the dominant component of the background (Sect.~\ref{Props_contr_MBHBs}) and the selected individual CW candidates in population modeling for circular binaries (Sect.~\ref{ind_res_sources}) as representative of the population.
 As a general point of information, a given MBH may appear in the catalog multiple times with multiple redshifts as it merges with different MBHs.
-This is the case for the most massive MBHs, hosted in very massive galaxies, since they experience a large number of mergers in their lifetime.
+This is the case for the most massive MBHs, hosted in very massive galaxies, since they experience numerous mergers in their lifetime.
 Physically, this does not mean that a given binary in the Universe would be detected multiple times.
 However, if a simulation is a realistic representation (of a finite volume) of our Universe, the MBH binaries populating a given redshift layer will have similar properties as those merging at the corresponding redshift in the simulation.
 For a sufficiently large simulation box, which probes the large scale structure of the Universe, this is a reasonable assumption.

-What makes an MBHB a good CW candidate physically?
+First, we consider what it is that makes an MBHB a good CW candidate physically.
 Besides its position in the sky, near pulsars, and its inclination, which we assumed to be both random in our analysis, the only physical quantities from the simulation are chirp mass and redshift.
-We consider binaries that make the best CW candidates as those that appear most often in the various universe realizations.
-The best CW candidates are not necessarily those that have the largest SNR.
-The largest SNR are obtained for the largest chirp masses and the lowest redshifts (luminosity distance).
+We consider binaries that make the best CW candidates as those that appear most often in the various Universe realizations.
+The best CW candidates are not necessarily those that have the largest S/Ns.
+The largest S/Ns are obtained for the largest chirp masses and the lowest redshifts (luminosity distance).
 The largest chirp masses have however the shortest residence times in the PTA band \citep{2017NatAs...1..886M}, making it harder to catch them in the act.
 The lowest redshift sources are rarer because of the small volume probed.
-As a result, the binaries associated with the very high SNR are also appearing very rarely in the universe realizations.
-We therefore consider as "high probability" CW candidates those that appear multiple times - at least 5 times in this paper - across our $2\,000$ realizations.
+As a result, the binaries associated with the very high S/N are also appearing very rarely in the Universe realizations.
+We therefore consider as "high probability" CW candidates those that appear multiple times (i.e., at least five times in this work) across our $2\,000$ realizations.